voedger/reqmd/design.md

 - func applyReqmdjsons(reqmdjsons map[FilePath]*Reqmdjson) error
 - If Reqmdjson is empty and the file specified by FilePath exists then it is deleted
-- Else Reqmdjson is jsonized and written to the file specified by FilePath
+- Else Reqmdjson is jsonized with indentation and written to the file specified by FilePath

 ### Error Handling